theforeman/stats-dashboard/README.md

 Once Shiny is up, copy this repo to the appropriate webapp dir (e.g. /srv/shiny-server/foreman)

+## Development setup

+Install [RStudio](https://www.rstudio.com) and then clone this repo.
+Open `UI.R` and `server.R`, and RStudio should offer to run the webapp locally.

 # Local data

 Currently the app uses cached data from our other services.
 The `scripts` dir